 Lily Allen

-Her second studio album, It's Not Me, It's You (2009), debuted atop the UK Albums Chart and the Australian ARIA Charts, and spawned the singles "The Fear", "Not Fair" and "Fuck You".
+Her second studio album, It's Not Me, It's You (2009), debuted atop the UK Albums Chart and the Australian ARIA Charts and spawned the singles "The Fear", "Not Fair" and "Fuck You".
 This success saw her receive the Brit Award for British Female Solo Artist at the 2010 Brit Awards.
 Allen and Amy Winehouse were credited with starting a process that led to the "year of the women" media label in 2009 that saw five female artists making music of "experimentalism and fearlessness" nominated for the Mercury Prize.
-Her third album, Sheezus (2014), peaked atop the UK Albums Chart once more, while her fourth album, No Shame (2018) peaked at number eight.
+Her third album, Sheezus (2014), reached the top of the UK Albums Chart once more, while her fourth album, No Shame (2018), peaked at number eight.
+Her fifth and most recent album, West End Girl (2025), reached number two and was met with broad critical acclaim.

-Allen also ventured into other careers; in 2008, she hosted her own television talk show, Lily Allen and Friends, on BBC Three before launching her own record label, In the Name Of, in 2011.
+Allen also ventured into other careers: in 2008, she hosted her own television talk show, Lily Allen and Friends, on BBC Three before launching her own record label, In the Name Of, in 2011.
 In 2018, Allen released her autobiographical book, My Thoughts Exactly.
+Her personal life, including an affair with Liam Gallagher and hiring female prostitutes, attracted media attention.
 As an actress, Allen appeared in the 2019 film How to Build a Girl.
 In 2021, she made her West End debut in the new play 2:22 A Ghost Story, for which she received a Laurence Olivier Award nomination for Best Actress.
 She is a daughter of actor Keith Allen and film producer Alison Owen.

 Biography from the Wikipedia article Lily Allen.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.